Home

 2. Time restraints and goals (bagging peaks, running rivers) are avoided as far as practicable.

-3. Apart from the unpredictable, endurance or survival-type experiences are prevented.
+3. Unless the unpredictable occurs, endurance or survival-type experiences are not encouraged.

 4. No knowledge of wilderness skills is required; this is provided by the staff.
 The energy normally required for daily tasks can be utilized in more self-restorative ways.